 Do you have bug out bags for the family?
 If you need to leave the house with five minutes’ notice, there must be a bag packed and ready to go.
-Start putting together yours today.
+Start putting together your bug out bag today to reduce stress and discomfort in emergencies.

 Imagine for a moment that an unfortunate accident required you to survive away from your home for several days.
 How do you think you’d feel?